Building Multi-Agent Memory Systems: Architecture Patterns

 # Diagnosis agent polls for new high-severity events

-recent_events = client.memory.search(
+recent_events = client.search_memories(

 query="high severity anomaly",